RapidRide J Line

 Map shows pathway created on west side of Roosevelt Way NE to provide access to UW clinicThe map above shows pick-up and drop-off locations, along with pedestrian detours, for accessing the UW Clinic during sidewalk construction.
 Click here to download a PDF of this map.

+You will see us continuing to install new electrical wires and sidewalks on the west side of the intersection at Roosevelt Way NE and NE 42nd St near the UW Clinic.
 At least one southbound lane on Roosevelt Way NE will remain open during construction.
-However, as seen in the map above, we will need to close part of the sidewalk near the UW Clinic.
+However, as seen in the map above, we have closed part of the sidewalk near the UW Clinic.
 A path will be provided on the west side of Roosevelt Way NE.
 If you are riding your bike, we ask that you dismount and walk through the construction area using this path.
 The UW Clinic shuttle drop-off and pick-up area will be located on the north side of NE 42nd St. A non-shuttle pick-up and drop-off area will be located on the south side of the street.
 Please follow all signs and directions from crews.

 Eastlake Construction